khuedoan/blog/content/posts/arch-linux-installation-guide.md

   - [bspwm](https://wiki.archlinux.org/title/Bspwm): Minimal and fast
   - [dwm](https://dwm.suckless.org): hackable, designed to add your own feature to the code base, written in C

-Checkout this sub Reddit for much more eye candy screenshot of Linux [r/unixporn](https://reddit.com/r/unixporn/), you can check the comment for their set up.
+Checkout the [r/unixporn](https://reddit.com/r/unixporn/) subreddit for much more eye candy screenshot of Linux.